rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/examples/rabbitmq_trust_store_django/README.md

 ## Running the Example

-1. Put the CA certificates in PEM format to `certs` directory.
+1. Put certificates that should be trusted in PEM format into the `certs` directory.

 2. Run `python manage.py runserver` to launch it after [installing Django](https://docs.djangoproject.com/en/1.10/topics/install/).